recor-glitch/Native-splash/README.md

 ## Flutter specific

 When your app is opened, there is a brief time while the native app loads Flutter.
 By default, during this time, the native app displays a white or black splash screen.
+  To address this problem we can natively add or replace the existing splash screen.
+Now we have two types of splash screen namely:
+    - Static Splash Screen.
+    - Animated Splash Screen.